Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 ![](../../images/set_as_default.jpg)

-### Add an image
+### Add new images

-Adding the image will trigger the default workflow.
+Adding new images will trigger the default workflow in your app.

 ![](../../images/add_additional_inputs.jpg)